+Dengue, Zika and chikungunya are names that have become part of Brazilians’ daily lives.
 The search for vaccines, treatments and preventive methods against infection by emerging viruses is one of the major challenges of global epidemiology.
-New pathological agents continue to emerge, such as the arbovirus transmitted by insects (in this case mosquitoes) that causes West Nile fever, named after being identified in Egypt, during the 1950s.
+New pathological agents continue to emerge, such as the arbovirus transmitted by insects (in this case mosquitoes) that causes West Nile fever.

 The article is published in PLoS Neglected Tropical Diseases and is the result of collaboration among virologists at Institut Pasteur de Dakar in Senegal, the University of São Paulo and the Federal University of São Carlos, São Paulo State, Brazil.
-The study was supported by the Sao Paulo Research Foundation - FAPESP, Brazil's National Council for Scientific & Technological Development (CNPq) and the European Union.
+The study was supported by FAPESP, Brazil’s National Council for Scientific & Technological Development (CNPq) and the European Union.

 This immune defense strategy is similar to that used by flu vaccines, which combine the most recent strains of the influenza virus to combat the “flu of the year”, always caused by an emerging strain to which humans have not developed immunity.